adamsoliev/bearblog/intro-sql/blogpost.md

 This turned out to be the right abstaction for databases, providing a maximum degree of data independence (separating the logical view of data from its physical storage) and effectively solves issues of data inconsistency.

 This data independence then provided a basis for high-level query languages.
 This evolution started with languages like COLARD and RIL, which were based on predicate calculus.
-These later inspired SQUARE, which still relied on the terse mathematical notation [sequel paper](), and eventually led to SEQUEL (now SQL), which introduced the accessible, English-keyword template form used today.
+These later inspired SQUARE, which still relied on the terse mathematical notation, and eventually led to SEQUEL (now SQL), which introduced the accessible, English-keyword template form used today [^2].

 # <a id="basic-sql" href="#table-of-contents">Basic SQL</a>